chef/chef-web-docs/chef_master/source/resource_windows_printer_port.rst

 ``snmp_enabled``
    **Ruby Type:** true, false | **Default Value:** ``false``

-   Determines if SNMP is enabled on the port
+   Determines if SNMP is enabled on the port.

 Common Resource Functionality
 =====================================================